Parenting Time and Decision-Making Responsibility

-A parenting plan is a document that contains the elements relating to parenting time, decision-making responsibility, or contact to which the parties agree.
+A parenting plan outlines agreed-upon parenting time, decision-making responsibilities, and contact.
 It is a particularly useful tool for preventing conflict between parents.
 Pursuant to s.
 16.6(1) of the Divorce Act as well as s.
 28(7) of the Children’s Law Reform Act, a court will include a parenting plan submitted by the parties in a court order unless the court considers it is not in the best interest of the child to do so.
 In this case, a court can make the appropriate modifications to the parenting plan.

 How is parenting time decided?

 A court will use the “best interest of the child” test to determine parenting time.
 As explained by Justice Laws Website, the court will assess the following (paraphrased to keep them concise):